 - Complete online application, providing us with references

 - Complete in-person interview/home assessment

 Contact Big Brothers Big Sisters at (320) 253-1616 to make the first step toward enriching your life and the life of a child or email Rachel at:

-Community-Based Program: Community-Based Bigs spend 2-5 hours per week with their Little doing activities in the community.
+Community-Based Program: Community-Based Bigs spend a couple of hours with their Little, 3-4 times a month, doing activities in the community.
 A few activities that Community-Based matches enjoy are: going to movies, grabbing a bite to eat, and going to the park.

-Site-Based Program: Site-Based Bigs spend about 1 hour per week with their Little at a designated site in the community.
+Site-Based Program: Site-Based Bigs spend about one hour per week with their Little at a designated site in the community.
 A few activities that Site-Based matches enjoy are: playing board games, arts & crafts, and playing sports.
-Current sites include Bel Clare Clubhouse and Boys & Girls Club.

 *All volunteers are required to commit for a minimum of 1 year